newatoms/beta/projects/science-of-images/post.md

 ## The *retention* capacity: Go weird and crazy

 *Retention* is related to the memorable experience that visual content tends to create.
-There are now [algorithms created by MIT researchers](http://news.mit.edu/2015/csail-deep-learning-algorithm-predicts-photo-memorability-near-human-levels-1215) that predict photos' memorability at near-human levels.
+There are [algorithms created by MIT researchers](http://news.mit.edu/2015/csail-deep-learning-algorithm-predicts-photo-memorability-near-human-levels-1215) that predict photos' memorability at near-human levels.
 According to the algorithm, [weird and counterintuitive images do well, as do conflict and suspense](https://www.washingtonpost.com/news/innovations/wp/2015/12/29/forget-beautiful-sunrises-embrace-absurdity-heres-how-to-take-memorable-photos/).

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5f/Lauterbrunnen_-_Staubbachfall.jpg/1280px-Lauterbrunnen_-_Staubbachfall.jpg" alt="Lauterbrunnen" width=48% />
 <img src="https://i.imgur.com/wJ8JJyZ.jpg" alt="Mule wearing gas masks in WWI, 1916" width="41.7%" />